TheOdinProject/curriculum/foundations/installations/installation_guides/linux/virtual_machine.md

 - If the toolbar is not showing for you: Enable the toolbar in your VM settings - there are useful options there that you might want to play around with, especially the ones concerning full screen or multiple displays.
 To do so, click on **Settings** and then navigate to **User Interface** and finally tick **Show at Top of Screen**.
   ![It's a good idea to look around the settings overall to get a feel of what's possible.](../../installations/imgs/16_toolbar.png)
 - All your work should happen in the VM.
 You will install everything you need for coding, including your text editor, language environments and various tools inside the VM.
 The Xubuntu installation inside of your VM also comes with a web browser pre-installed but we'll be installing Chrome shortly.
-- Enable Shared Clipboard - On the aformentioned toolbar, under devices, you can enable Bidirectional under **Shared Clipboard**.
+- Enable Shared Clipboard - On the aforementioned toolbar, under devices, you can enable Bidirectional under **Shared Clipboard**.
 Now you can copy and paste if you need to from your Host to Guest and Guest to Host.
 Please do remember you should be working fully within your VM if you can help it.
 Extra tip: `ctrl+shift+v` to paste in your terminal.
 - To install software on your VM, you will follow the Linux (Ubuntu) installation instructions from inside the Xubuntu VM.
 - You might need to take screenshots when asking for help on our Discord, here's how depending on where you use it:
   - **Inside the VM:** you can use <kbd>Shift</kbd> + <kbd>PrtSrc</kbd> to take screenshots of portion of your screen.
 Alternatively, you can click the **Whisker Menu** and type in **Screenshot**, in which you can choose to take a screenshot of your entire screen, the current window you are on or to select a certain area to capture.